 Madison brings more than a decade of combined public and private sector political experience to the firm.
 At Cozen O’Connor Public Strategies, his practice focuses on a wide-range of issues, including emerging technology, trade, transportation, foreign affairs, tax, energy and financial services.
 Prior to joining the firm, Madison spent nearly three years as an in-house lobbyist for one of the world’s leading technology companies, where he was responsible for managing the company’s relationships with Senate Republicans.

 Before making the jump to private practice, Madison spent nearly eight years combined on Capitol Hill in both the U.S. Senate and U.S. House of Representatives.
 His service on behalf of three Texas lawmakers has made him a trusted adviser in the powerful Texas delegation.

-In the U.S. Senate, Madison served in two concurrent capacities advising then-Majority Whip John Cornyn (R-Texas), the second-highest-ranking lawmaker in Senate Republican leadership.
-In Madison’s first capacity, he served as the staff director of the Senate Finance Committee’s Subcommittee on International Trade, where he was responsible for planning, managing and executing a robust oversight agenda of the executive branch’s international trade policies, including the U.S.-China trade deal, the USMCA, and Sec.
+In the U.S. Senate, Madison served in two concurrent capacities advising then-Majority Whip John Cornyn, the second-highest-ranking lawmaker in Senate Republican leadership.
+As staff director of the Senate Finance Committee’s Subcommittee on International Trade, Madison planned and executed a robust oversight agenda of the executive branch’s international trade policies, including the U.S.-China Phase I trade deal, the U.S.-Mexico-Canada Free Trade Agreement (USMCA), and the Sec.
 232 and 301 investigations.

 Madison is a native of Austin, Texas and earned his bachelor’s degree in political science with a minor in communications from Texas Christian University in Fort Worth, Texas.